aleffaso/AskAnswerProject/Readme.md

 ## First step

-You need to install frameworks, libraries and database:
+You need to install frameworks, libraries and database.
+Open your terminal and `run` these commands:

 - Run: `npm install express --save` to install Express framework;